RCFE facility costs

 During the 80-hour certification training, you become familiar with California RCFE regulations and reporting requirements, as well as the fine points of assisted living operations.

-The current price for the course is $559 with ALE and the fee to take the state-required exam is $100.
-Once you pass the exam, you need to pay an additional $110 state fee for the certification.
-Keep in mind that your future staff will also need RCFE classes to meet caregiver requirements.
+The fee to take the state-required exam is $100.
+Once you pass the exam, you need to pay an additional $30 state fee for the certification.
+Keep in mind that your future staff will also need RCFE classes in California to meet caregiver requirements.

 You will also require an RCFE License for your facility from the California Department of Social Services.
 This process starts with a three-hour orientation fee of $50 and a license application fee based on the number of resident beds in the facility.